crazydude123/CS848_Visualization_Project/README.md

 # CS848

-1. linNumDataExtraction.py: Has code to extra data from the sstubs.json file on the MSR site
+1. linNumDataExtraction.py: Has code to extract data from the sstubs.json file
 2. 1-500.csv: has 1200 rows of data extracted
 3. nuggetplot.py reads data from 1-500.csv and plots the normalized frequency distribution
 4. collaborators.py